dolphindb/api-cplusplus/README.md

 #### 1.1.4 Compile

-In order to be compatible with the old compiler, there are 2 versions of libDolphinDBAPI.so.
-Since DolphinDB API supports ssl connection（DolphinDB server stable version>=1.10.17, current version>=1.20.6）, openssl should also installed before compilation using DolphinDB API.
+DolphinDB added support for SSL connection since stable version>=1.10.17 and current version>=1.20.6.
+So openssl should be installed before compilation using DolphinDB API.

-One version uses the -D_GLIBCXX_USE_CXX11_ABI=0 option when compiling, and it is under the [bin/linux_x64/ABI0](./bin/linux_x64/ABI0) directory.

-The g++ compiling command：
+g++ compiling command if -D_GLIBCXX_USE_CXX11_ABI=0 added：

 ```
 g++ main.cpp -std=c++11 -DLINUX -D_GLIBCXX_USE_CXX11_ABI=0 -DLOGGING_LEVEL_2 -O2 -I../include   -lDolphinDBAPI -lpthread -lssl -L../bin/linux_x64/ABI0  -Wl,-rpath,.:../bin/linux_x64/ABI0 -o main

 ```

-The other version does not use -D_GLIBCXX_USE_CXX11_ABI=0, and it is under the [bin/linux_x64/ABI1](./bin/linux_x64/ABI1) directory.

-The g++ compiling command：
+g++ compiling command if -D_GLIBCXX_USE_CXX11_ABI=0 not added：
 ```
 g++ main.cpp -std=c++11 -DLINUX -DLOGGING_LEVEL_2 -O2 -I../include   -lDolphinDBAPI -lpthread -lssl -L../bin/linux_x64/ABI1  -Wl,-rpath,.:../bin/linux_x64/ABI1 -o main
 ```

 #### 1.1.5 Run

-After successfully compiling the program "main", start a DolphinDB server, then run the program "main", which connects to a DolphinDB server with the IP address and port number as specified in the program.
+After successfully compiling the program "main", start a DolphinDB server, then run the program "main", which connects to a DolphinDB server with IP address 111.222.3.44 and port number 8503 as specified in the program.

 ### 1.2 Compile under Windows

 #### 1.2.1 Environment Setup

-This tutorial uses Visual Studio 2017 64-bit version.
+This tutorial uses Visual Studio 2017 64 bit version.

 #### 1.2.2 Download bin file and header files

-Download this GitHub project.

 #### 1.2.3 Build Visual Studio Project

-Build Windows console project and import header files, create main.cpp as in section 1.1.3, import libDolphinDBAPI.lib and configure the additional library directory as the lib directory.
+Build win32 console project and import header files, create main.cpp as in section 1.1.3, import libDolphinDBAPI.lib and configure the additional library directory as the lib directory.

-> Note 1: The min/max macros are defined by default in VS. To avoid conflicts with functions `min` and `max` in the header file, `__NOMINMAX__` needs to be added to the macro definition.
+>Note 1: The min/max macros are defined by default in VS. To avoid conflicts with functions `min` and `max` in the header file, `__NOMINMAX__` needs to be added to the macro definition.
-> Note 2:  `WINDOWS` needs to be added to the macro definition.
+>Note 2:  `WINDOWS` needs to be added to the macro definition.

 #### 1.2.4 Compile and Run